javaonline/command-line-chess/README.md

 Runs on Python 3, launch with 'python3 main.py'

-Runs on Python 3, launch with 'python3 main.py' addddddddddddd
+Runs on Python 3, launch with 'python3 main.py'